SMS Prinz Adalbert (1901): Service history

 Prinz Adalbert was ordered under the provisional name "B" and built at the Imperial Dockyard in Kiel under construction number 27.
 (Note: German warships were ordered under provisional names.
 For new additions to the fleet, they were given a single letter; for those ships intended to replace older or lost vessels, they were ordered as "Ersatz (name of the ship to be replaced)".)
 Her keel was laid in April 1900 and she was launched on 22 June 1901.
 The launching ceremony was attended by Kaiser Wilhelm II, his wife Kaiserin Augusta Victoria, his brother Admiral Prince Heinrich and Wilhelm's son, Prince Adalbert of Prussia.
 The ceremony of christening the ship was performed by Princess Irene of Prussia, wife of Prince Heinrich, who then delivered a speech.
 Fitting-out work proceeded slowly, in large part the result of the Imperial Dockyard attempting to build too many ships at once, but the work was eventually completed by 12 January 1904.
 Prinz Adalbert was commissioned into the Imperial German Navy the same day for sea trials, with Kapitän zur See Hermann Jacobsen in command; the ship was slated for service as a gunnery training ship.
 (Note: Fitting out work on the ship lasted for slightly over 30 months.
 In comparison, Friedrich Carl, her sister ship, was launched on 21 June 1902 and completed by 12 December 1903, a total of 18 months.)
-She had cost the Imperial German Government 16,371,000 Goldmarks.
+Prinz Adalbert reached a maximum speed of 20.56 kn on speed tests, though endurance testing had to be stopped early because of a crack in one of the cylinders of her starboard engine.
+The cylinder was repaired instead of being replaced to allow the ship to enter service as soon as possible, though she was prohibited from deployments abroad.
+Prinz Adalbert conducted shooting tests to evaluate her armament in February.
+In March, she was drydocked to remove her central screw, which allowed the ship to conduct experiments to determine if the three-shaft arrangement was actually superior to twin-shaft systems.
+Using this configuration, she reached only 18.5 kn.
 Sea trials were completed by 30 May, after which Prinz Adalbert began her duties as a gunnery training ship.